rf-peixoto/phishing_pot/README.md

 Due to the constant use of this repository by multi-billion dollar corporations that have never contributed, coupled with the significant maintenance effort, this is the last public commit of Phishing_Pot.
 New updates will only be shared with individual researchers.
+Total number of samples, including private ones: 10362.
 ---
 ![Phishing Pot](https://github.com/rf-peixoto/phishing_pot/blob/main/img/phishing_pot.png)